What to Expect When Renting a Home Overseas

 Understand Your Overseas Housing Allowance

-Similar to a stateside assignment, service members will receive a housing allowance, denoted as an "Overseas Housing Allowance" (OHA).
+Similar to a stateside assignment, service members will receive a housing allowance to help offset housing costs, denoted as an "Overseas Housing Allowance" (OHA).
 However, OHA has several notable differences from stateside allowances.

 How OHA Is Calculated